-The overall algorithm is the following:
+The general strategy of the overall algorithm is as follows:

-- 1. Given two genomes s_1 and s_2 , all MUMs are found using the generalized suffix tree as described in the previous section. - 2.
-The longest chain of compatible MUMs is selected, where a set of MUMs is compatible if the MUMs can be ordered linearly (See also Figure H.3 on page 188) - 3.
-Short gaps (up to 5000 base pairs) are filled by ordinary pairwise alignment.
+- 1. Given n genomes s_1, \ldots, s_n , all MUMs or MEMs are found using the generalized suffix tree as described in the previous section. - 2.
+The chain of compatible MUMs/MEMs that maximizes the weight along its path is selected, where a set of MUMs/MEMs is compatible if the MUMs/MEMs can be ordered linearly (See also Figure H.3 on page 192)

+3. Short gaps (up to 5000 base pairs) are filled by ordinary pairwise alignment.
 Long gaps remain unaligned.